nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:enumerator:: FROZEN_PRECIP_3_OR_6_HOURLY

+			Water equivalent of frozen precipitation accumulated for last 3 or 6 hours.
+Used when this kind of precipitation parameter is reported at the time of day that qualifies neither as 3-hourly nor as 6-hourly report.

+		.. cpp:enumerator:: FROZEN_PRECIP_3_HOURLY

+			Water equivalent of frozen precipitation accumulated for last 3 hours (included in reports near 0300Z, 0900Z, 1500Z, or 2100Z, i.e. 3-hourly reports).

+		.. cpp:enumerator:: FROZEN_PRECIP_6_HOURLY

-			Water equivalent of frozen precipitation accumulated for last 3 hours (when reported at 0000Z, 0600Z, 1200Z, or 1800Z) or for last 6 hours (when reported at 0300Z, 0900Z, 1500Z, or 2100Z).
+			Water equivalent of frozen precipitation accumulated for last 3 hours (included in reports near 0000Z, 0600Z, 1200Z, or 1800Z, i.e. 6-hourly reports).

 		.. cpp:enumerator:: FROZEN_PRECIP_24_HOURLY